 Pay down your outstanding credit card balances and other revolving accounts as possible.
 This reduces your credit utilization ratio, which is how much you owe in relation to the maximum credit limits on your revolving credit accounts.
 This ratio plays a crucial role in your credit score calculation.

 Ask your credit card company to increase your credit limit.
 Avoid opening (or closing) credit accounts, which can impact your credit score, too.

 Double-check your credit report and dispute errors

 Reviewing your credit report and asking the credit bureaus to remedy any inaccuracies is one of the fastest ways to improve your credit score.
-It’s also generally a good idea check your credit report each year and dispute any errors or suspicious activity.
+In general, it’s a good idea to check your credit report each year and dispute any errors or suspicious activity.
 This is especially important if you’re planning to apply for mortgage.